1939 Auckland Rugby League season: Round 4

 Papakura had their first win of the season beating a Marist side that was missing six of its regular players due to influenza.
 For Papakura, forward Dennis Evans was their best player, he "was always up with the play, and an indefatigable worker in both tight and loose" and he scored three of their four tries.
 For Marist their "remnants of the regulars" Ray Halsey, Jimmy Matthews, and Phil Donovan in the backs, and Ken Finlayson and Billy Grotte in the forwards led the rest well.
 Manukau had a big win over North Shore with George Nēpia solid at fullback with Jack Hemi also good at centre.
 Tommy Chase was moved from wing to second five eighth during the game and excelled in that position.
 In their forwards the 23 year old 14st 5lb forward, Waka McLeod "made a promising debut".
 He had played representative rugby union for Wanganui in 1935, and then for Bay of Plenty in 1937 and 1938.
-Pita Ririnui also played well in the Manukau forwards, though it was Jack Brodrick who was "again the most outstanding forward and in the loose play was brilliant".
+A former team mate of his at Rangataua and Tauranga, Pita Ririnui also played well in the Manukau forwards, though it was Jack Brodrick who was "again the most outstanding forward and in the loose play was brilliant".
 For North Shore their young forward, Ross Jones who was in his second year of senior league was said to be playing the best football of any forward in Auckland.